 - menu and categories – website locations perhaps most visited by users, used for information and product searching.

 - usability-oriented on-site content.
-As mentioned, they should clearly refer to the linked subpages.
+As mentioned, they should clearly refer to the linked pages.

 - a footer with a simplified menu.
 Used often for essentials: contact details, shipment info, etc.